sharynneazhar/eecs448-rate-my-campus/README.md

 developing modern web and mobile applications.
 - [React with Meteor Guide][2] - How to use React, Facebook's frontend rendering library, with Meteor.
+- [The Meteor Chef][13] - The Meteor Chef teaches you how to build software with Meteor, adding a dash of dev wisdom for taste.

 ###### ECMAScript 6 (ES6)
 - [Luke Hoban's "ES6 Features"][10]